 Now, since $\{\tr(M_i\rho_B)\}_i$ forms a probability distribution, it is easy to see that

-Thus, Bob will not be able to guess Alice's measurement outcomes better than the probability of the most probable outcome of Alice's measurement when they share a product state.
-However, in the following observation we show that by sharing either an entangled state or a separable state, it is possible to go beyond the local bound. \begin{thm} All pure entangled states and some classically correlated states can violate the local bound on nonlocal predictability. \end{thm} \begin{proof} Consider an arbitrary pure entangled state, expressed in Schmidt decomposition,
+Thus, Bob will not be able to guess Alice's measurement outcomes better even after Alice's measurement when they share a product state.
+However, in the following observation, we show that by sharing either an entangled state or a classically correlated separable state, it is possible to increase the remote predictability. \begin{observation} All pure entangled states and some classically correlated states increase the remote predictability after the measurement. \end{observation} \begin{proof} Consider an arbitrary pure entangled state, expressed in Schmidt decomposition,

-where $d$ is the dimension of subsytem $A$, $0<p_i<1$, $p_i\geq p_{i+1}, \forall i$, $\sum_i p_i=1$, $\{|i\rangle\}$ and $\{|\chi_i\rangle\}$ are sets of orthonormal states.
+where $d$ is the dimension of subsystem $A$, $0<p_i<1$, $p_i\geq p_{i+1}, \forall i$, $\sum_i p_i=1$, $\{|i\rangle\}$ and $\{|\chi_i\rangle\}$ are sets of orthonormal states.
 Consider also a classically correlated state, $\rho=\sum_ip_i|i\chi_i\rangle\langle i\chi_i|$.
-The local bound on the nonlocal predictability for the Alice's measurement in the basis $\{|i\rangle\}$ on $|\psi\rangle$ and $\rho$ is given by $p_0<1$.
-But this measurement by Alice creates an ensemble of orthogonal states, $|\chi_i\rangle$ at the subsystem possessed by Bob which are perfectly distinguishable.
-Thus, Bob can have a perfect nonlocal predictability after measuring on his subsystem, surpassing the local bound. \end{proof} This establishes that any pure entangled state and some classically correlated states can be advantageous in the context of nonlocal predictability.
+The remote predictability before measurement of Alice in the basis $\{|i\rangle\}$ on $|\psi\rangle$ and $\rho$ is given by $p_0<1$.
+But this measurement by Alice creates an ensemble of orthogonal states, $|\chi_i\rangle$ at the subsystem possessed by Bob, which are perfectly distinguishable.
+Thus, Bob can have a perfect remote predictability after measuring on his subsystem, surpassing the remote predictability bound before the measurement. \end{proof} This establishes that any pure entangled state and some classically correlated states can be advantageous in the context of remote predictability.

-It is important to note that there exists a set of trivial measurements by Alice (at most one measurement operator of measurements act non-trivially on subsystem $A$), given the Hilbert space of the shared state, which attain a perfect nonlocal predictability for Bob.
-For example, given the shared state such that subsystem $A$ lies in the support $\{|0\rangle,|1\rangle\}$, the measurement: $\{\pi_0=|0\rangle\langle 0|+|1\rangle \langle 1|$, $\pi_1=|2\rangle\langle 2|\}$, where $|0\rangle$,~$|1\rangle$,~$|2\rangle$ are mutually orthogonal states, gives a perfect nonlocal predictability.
-Thus, it is interesting to examine nonlocal predictability for \emph{non-trivial} measurements on subsystem $A$, defined as the measurements with at least two measurement operators acting non-trivially on the space of subsystem $A$.
+It is important to note that there exists a set of trivial measurements by Alice (at most one measurement operator acts non-trivially on subsystem $A$), given the Hilbert space of the shared state, which attain a perfect remote predictability for Bob.
+For example, given the shared state such that subsystem $A$ lies in the support $\{|0\rangle,|1\rangle\}$, the measurement: $\{\pi_0=|0\rangle\langle 0|+|1\rangle \langle 1|$, $\pi_1=|2\rangle\langle 2|\}$, where $|0\rangle$,~$|1\rangle$,~$|2\rangle$ are mutually orthogonal states, gives a perfect remote predictability.
+Thus, it is interesting to examine remote predictability for \emph{non-trivial} measurements on subsystem $A$ which are defined as the measurements with at least two measurement operators acting non-trivially on the space of subsystem $A$.